 I represent a doll company.
 What can Dollation do for us?

 Encouraging your collecting community is a great way to promote your products.
 "Enabling" by other collectors is a major force in influencing us to want particular dolls.
 Features like being able to track our collection of your dolls and add them to our wishlists are fun and useful.
-(Adding products to the Dollipedia (current and retired) is a great job for an intern.)
-If you have a blog, you can request it be added to Planet Dolling to increase its exposure.
+(Adding products to the Collector's Guide (current and retired) is a great job for an intern.)
 Make sure your company and brand pages are accurate and include links to sites like your Facebook page, forums and other sites that tell more about your products.

 I have my own doll information website or want to make one.
 How can I use Dollation?

 If you have a site already, add a link to it in the appropriate brand or company page(s) to let people know about it.
-You may decide to transfer the information over to the Dollipedia, as I did, rather than maintain (and pay for) another site.
-Or, if you're just starting out, you may want to use the Dollipedia from the beginning.
-Using a blog plus the Dollipedia is a great way to share your doll collecting passion with the world and to give your readership other features like the ability to track their collection and the opportunity to help you maintain the details about the dolls you care about.
+You may decide to transfer the information over to the Collector's Guide, as I did, rather than maintain (and pay for) another site.
+Or, if you're just starting out, you may want to use the Collector's Guide from the beginning.
+Using a blog plus the Collector's Guide is a great way to share your doll collecting passion with the world and to give your readership other features like the ability to track their collection and the opportunity to help you maintain the details about the dolls you care about.

 If you have any other questions about Dollation, please contact Maria.